-The inherent characteristics of RME include use of context, use of models in progressive mathematics, use of learners' constructed results, interactivity, and intertwinment (Wijaya, 2012).
+Building on these foundational elements, the inherent characteristics of RME further support its effectiveness in teaching mathematics.
+These characteristics include the use of context, use of models in progressive mathematics, use of learners' constructed results, interactivity, and intertwinment (Wijaya, 2012).
 The context in question can be in the form of games, the use of teaching aids, or other situations that are familiar to learners.
 One of the local contexts that can be used as part of the RME design is traditional games.
-The use of traditional games as a context for learning mathematics aims to invite learners to maintain local wisdom, make learners more motivated in learning mathematics, and make learning activities more meaningful (Afriansyah, 2020).